 Make it a game

 Even if yours does not have this feature, you can create a game for them.
-Ask them to see how many steps they can do in the week – if they beat their targets every day, then they have won.
+Ask your kids to see how many steps they can do in the week – if they beat their targets every day, then they have won.
 Rewards can be included such as a small snack or toy if you feel that they need the extra motivation.
 You can also encourage them to play more active games, such as sports or running games, in order to beat their targets.

 Start a competition